ehsanrashid/DON/Readme.md

   * #### Clear Hash
     Clear the hash table.

+  * #### Retain Hash
+    Retain the hash table.

+  * #### Hash File
+    Hash file name.

+  * #### Threads
+    The number of CPU threads used for searching a position.
+For best performance, set this equal to the number of CPU cores available.

-  * #### Ponder
+  * #### Skill Level
-    Let DON ponder its next move while the opponent is thinking.
+    Lower the Skill Level in order to make Stockfish play weaker (see also UCI_LimitStrength).
+    Internally, MultiPV is enabled, and with a certain probability depending on the Skill Level a weaker move will be played.

   * #### MultiPV
     Output the N best lines (principal variations, PVs) when searching.
     Leave at 1 for best performance.

+  * #### Contempt
+    A positive value for contempt favors middle game positions and avoids draws.

-  * #### Skill Level
+  * #### Analysis Contempt
-    Lower the Skill Level in order to make DON play weaker (see also UCI_LimitStrength).
-    Internally, MultiPV is enabled, and with a certain probability depending on the Skill Level a weaker move will be played.
+    By default, contempt is set to prefer the side to move.
+Set this option to "White" or "Black" to analyse with contempt for that side, or "Off" to disable contempt.

-  * #### UCI_LimitStrength
+  * #### Use NNUE
-    Enable weaker play aiming for an Elo rating as set by UCI_Elo.
-This option overrides Skill Level.
+    Toggle between the NNUE and classical evaluation functions.
+If set to "true", the network parameters must be available to load from file (see also EvalFile).

-  * #### UCI_Elo
+  * #### EvalFile
-    If enabled by UCI_LimitStrength, aim for an engine strength of the given Elo.
-    This Elo rating has been calibrated at a time control of 60s+0.6s and anchored to CCRL 40/4.
+    The name of the file of the NNUE evaluation parameters.
+Depending on the GUI the filename should include the full path to the folder/directory that contains the file.

   * #### Overhead Move Time
     Assume a time delay of x ms due to network and GUI overheads.
 This is useful to avoid losses on time in those cases.